MZMurphy/CO3105_CPP_Allocator/README.md

   2. Leftover students are then
   assigned to any available project, starting with those proposed by supervisors (4 points), then whatever's available.
      - By assigning them in this order, we ensure the highest score possible, which is always our aim.
   3. The third part is supervisor assignments.
-Again we look at proposer, then subject area match, then anyone who needs a supervisor.
+Again we look at proposer (4pts), then subject area match (2pts), then anyone who needs a supervisor (0pts).

 - Other than that I changed private member variable names to match style guides, added checks for if a file is missing,
-- and fixed an issue with file parsing bc comments in txt files were being read as part of an ID
+- and fixed an issue with file parsing bc comments in txt files were being read as part of an ID.